Bone Health Program at Norton Healthcare

 Bone health statistics

-The U.S. surgeon general has identified osteoporosis and fragility fractures as major public health issues.
+The U.S. surgeon general has identified osteoporosis and fragility fractures (a break caused by a fall from standing height or lower) as major public health issues.
 Here’s why:

-- More than 2 million fragility fractures occur each year in the U.S. — that’s more than cases of heart attack, stroke and breast cancer combined.
+- More than 2 million fragility fractures occur each year in the U.S. That’s more than the number of heart attacks, strokes and cases of breast cancer combined.

-- After a hip fracture, 1 in 4 women and 1 in 3 men will die within a year.
+- After a hip fracture, one in four women and one in three men will die within a year.

 - 50 percent of people who experience a hip fracture will use a wheelchair, walker or cane for the rest of their lives.

-- 80 percent of fragility fracture patients do not receive appropriate osteoporosis care.
+- 80 percent of people who experience a fragility fracture do not receive appropriate osteoporosis care.

-Janet Dishion, PhD, RD/CN, IBCLC, is a nutritionist at Norton Healthcare and shares why we should pay attention to our diets when it comes to healthy bones.
+In this video, Janet Dishion, Ph.D., a registered dietitian and clinical nutritionist at Norton Healthcare, shares why we should pay attention to our diets when it comes to healthy bones.